 How do I make a request for housing accommodations?

-Visit the Housing Accommodations Procedures and Guidelines page on the Accessibility website and complete a housing accommodation application on line through disability services.
-Decisions for housing accommodations are made by Residential Life, Disability Services, Counseling and Health Services.
+Visit the Housing Accommodations Procedures and Guidelines page on the Accessibility website and complete a housing accommodation request form online.
+Note the due dates for processes.
+Decisions for housing accommodations are made by Residential Life, Accessibility Services, Counseling and Health Services.

 Are there career and internship services?